 The Media Consortium works to support the sector by documenting the need and impact of our members’ reporting and foster entrepreneurial efforts by our members to develop new streams of revenue that will support long-term sustainability.

 In 2008, The Media Consortium supported and organized research for the development of an online advertising network for independent media.
 Four consortium members, including Air America, The Nation, Mother Jones and AlterNet are the founding partners of this network, now called Ad Progress, which is in its initial launch phase.
-TMC is working with other members of the consortium to identify new opportunities for a collaboration of members.
+TMC is working with other members of the consortium to identify new revenue generating opportunities for a collaboration of members.

-Can independent media producers adapt and lead, or will they disappear with journalism’s Ice Age?
-In October 2009, TMC released yearlong study on the future of journalism called It is a comprehensive, definitive examination of how the media landscape has changed and how independent media can boldly lead a new future for journalistic enterprises.
+In October 2009, TMC released our yearlong study on the future of journalism called The Big Thaw: Charting a New Future for Journalism.
+It is a comprehensive, definitive examination of how the media landscape has changed and how independent media can boldly lead a new future for journalistic enterprises.

+Four key recommendations for independent media emerged from the study:

+Change internally: The first and deepest change is to rethink how media organizations and formal networks are structured.

+Increase experimentation: Journalism organizations must increase their capacity to innovate with new technology, journalistic practices and business models.
+Funders must invest in the long-term sustainability of journalism by investing in greater experimentation among both new and existing players.

+Leverage unique role of a consortium: The more that independent media-makers leverage their collective power, the more they can negotiate deals, influence public policy and build journalism’s new ecosystem.

+Building audiences as communities: Media organizations must create platforms for users to participate in the journalistic process, work with each other on projects and build their own online communities.

+Josh Stearns wrote for Savethenews.org that “The Big Thaw … is refreshingly different from every other report published this year.
+Whereas most reports focus on what went wrong with journalism in America and consider new models and experiments currently under way, The Big Thaw delves into the future. … It reads less like a report and more like a travel guide of what’s to come, giving the reader a glimpse at an exciting new landscape.”

-The study was born out of a “game changer” strategy project initiated in 2008 by The Media Consortium to support the evolution of independent media.
-The Media Consortium commissioned this project because we want to lead our members and other independent media outlets into a new era of sustainable and powerful journalism.The Big Thaw integrates two of our strategic principles: bringing money and attention to the sector and supporting innovation in journalism and business models.
-TMC is using findings from The Big Thaw to structure our Innovation and Incubation Labs, which will launch in 2010Support Innovation in Journalism and Business Models
+TMC is using findings from The Big Thaw to structure our Innovation and Incubation Labs, which will launch in 2010.

-is rebirth.
+Support Innovation in Journalism and Business Models

+Media Consortium members can shift their organizations out of crisis mode and take advantage of the tremendous opportunity the digital revolution provides—but only if they understand the tone, pace, technology, and unique editorial products that thrive on the web and can lead to sustainability.
+The Media Consortium is strategically supporting members as they develop and deepen critical new capacities and skills.

-One of the most important specific recommendations from the report was for The Media Consortium to develop an ongoing program to support members in conducting rapid prototyping as a low-cost way to test new business, technology and content development models at a scale that they would not be able to achieve alone.
-Throughout the latter half of 2009, TMC the groundwork for the 2010 launch of its Innovation and Incubation (II Lab).
-The II Lab combines both one-on-one consulting and organized and ongoing lab environments to accomplish this goal.
+One of the most important specific recommendations from The Big Thaw was for The Media Consortium to support members in conducting rapid prototyping as a low-cost way to test new business, technology and content development models at a scale that they would not be able to achieve alone.
+Throughout the latter half of 2009, TMC laid the groundwork for the 2010 launch of its Innovation and Incubation Lab (II Lab), an ongoing program.
+The II Lab combines one-on-one consulting and ongoing lab environments to accomplish this goal.